madfish-solutions/quipuswap-core-v2/test/test.md

    - ✅ should fail if dust out;
    - ✅ should fail if pair not listed;
    - ✅ should fail if insufficient out token liquidity;
-   - ❌ should flash swap FA1.2 token and return the same token with fee;
+   - ✅ should flash swap FA1.2 token and return the same token with fee;
+   - ✅ should flash swap FA2 token and return the same token with fee;
+   - ✅ should flash swap TEZ token and return the same token with fee;
    - ❌

 5. `swap`: